|White, off-white, black, brindle, gray

 Food & Diet Requirements 🦴

-Dogs are predominantly meat eaters, which means you should choose a dog food that is high in protein and doesn’t have a lot of “filler foods” like corn or wheat included.
+Dogs are predominantly meat eaters, which means you should choose a dog food that is high in protein and doesn’t have a lot of “filler foods” like corn or wheat.
 Given your Jack-A-Ranian’s exercise needs, you should ensure they’re eating a high-quality dog food formulated specifically for small dogs with high energy.

 Small dog breeds are prone to obesity and a slew of related issues, so although your Jack Russell Pomeranian Mix pup will be getting plenty of exercise, make sure not to overfeed them.
 If you notice uncharacteristic weight gain, bring down the serving sizes or speak to your vet for detailed guidance.